tardate/LittleArduinoProjects/Electronics101/LED/Dimmer/VCO/README.md

 The brightness of an LED is proportional to the current, not the voltage.

 Adjusting LED brightness is best achieved by controlling the current.
-PWM techniques "trick" the eye into seeing diffeent levels of brightness by rapidly switching the LED on and off.
+PWM techniques "trick" the eye into seeing different levels of brightness by rapidly switching the LED on and off.

 The circuit presented here demonstrates an FET current-mirror with current determined by input voltage.
-For demonstration purposes, it uses an OpApmp triangle wave generator as a source.
+For demonstration purposes, it uses an Op-amp triangle wave generator as a source.

-The curcuit is similar to the Ardunio-controlled [LEAP#608 LED Current Control](../../../../playground/LedCurrentControl)
+The circuit is similar to the Arduino-controlled [LEAP#608 LED Current Control](../../../../playground/LedCurrentControl)

 ### Circuit Design